MM-SEAS software

 Instead we recommend reinstating your STCW when you need it back down the line as the process to reinstate STCW is the exact same as renewing with less than 360 days of qualifying STCW sea time in the last five years.

-If you have let the 6 year grace period pass you can still get your domestic licenses back.
+If you have let the 6 year grace period for license renewal pass, you can still get your domestic licenses back.
 Getting your merchant mariner credential reinstated after your grace period is over involves a combination of license renewal and original license paperwork.
 As an example, you will need to take the courses and/ or exams again but you do not need to provide evidence of sea service.

 If possible, we always recommend that you renew your license.
 If something is getting in the way of your MMC renewal you can place your license into continuity.
 A complete application to place your license into continuity only requires a complete CG-719B form typically with an image of your MMC.